slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t.' -- Ramit Sethi*

 <!--
+- One of the biggest mistakes that people make is that they are outcome oriented, not process oriented.
+In this moment, you might think that you will find satisfaction by purchasing that big house, the yacht, or the car.
+But what happens after you are done?
 - travel as a way of running way from their problems
 > *'I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude.' -- Colette*
 - In life, you will often be presented with two options: The lucrative option, The lifestyle option. job -> money + lifestyle!